 I have turned over a new leaf of body positivity over the few years.
 Which comes from the realization that I only have this one body, flaws and all, so I may as well take care of it.
-After a particularly itchy bump underneath my armpit scared the crap out of me, I switched some of my daily-use products from chemical infested ones that had aluminum and other crap inside them (seriously, aluminum?) to natural products by Native Deodorant.
+After a particularly itchy bump underneath my armpit scared the crap out of me, I switched some of my daily-use personal care products from ones with chemical-infested ingredient lists that had aluminum and other crap inside them (seriously, aluminum?) to natural products by Native Deodorant.

 The results?
 I am in love.
 My experience with Native Deodorant has been life-changing and really opened my eyes to what happens when you coat your beloved body in a bunch of chemically crap.
-Sure, natural products like those by Native are more expensive.
+Sure, a natural product like those by Native is more expensive.
 But when it comes down to it, you need less and the positive effects are priceless.

 More body, more problems?

 Historically, I’ve been terrible at taking care of myself.
 I find a bump, bruise, or sore tooth and assume it will just go away on its own.
 I don’t ask questions, I don’t seek help, I simply let it ride.

 In case you didn’t know, this is a terrible approach to health.
 It’s the equivalent of saying “I don’t care what happens to me.”
 But I have a combination of being fearful of finding bad things out and uncomfortable talking about my body, so I just leave it.
 I assume that as a fat woman, I’m going to have more health issues.
 And a further deep-seated issue that I somehow deserve that.

 Thankfully, I’ve been doing some serious work to get rid of this toxic mindset.
 I’m shrugging off the idea that I’m fat and ugly so I somehow deserve bad things to happen.
 And, it might surprise you to learn that changing what products I use on my body have a lot to do with that.